auyer/rcpassos.me/posts/ebpf/index.md

 ---
 title: 'DRAFT - eBPF : A brief look at how it works'
-date: 2024-03-30
+date: 2024-06-25
 ---

-My first contact with eBPF was month ago, when reading about a networking tool for Kubernetes (Cilium).
+My first contact with eBPF was reading about a networking tool for Kubernetes called Cilium.
 They advertised interesting performance improvements when compared to similar tools, and it was all thanks to eBPF: a technology that allows us to run small programs inside the Linux Kernel.
 This short description gave me a high level understanding that allowed me to explore, without really understanding how it worked (which is totally fine).